 The continued increase of inflation impacts everything, including the solar industry and access to clean energy.
 Because the price of consumer goods and services has steadily increased, this makes a solar system for home more expensive than it was even six months ago.
 And in addition to the increase in prices, there’s also the continued issue with supply chain disruptions and solar installers having enough product to meet the demand.

 Before 2021 and the beginning rise of inflation, the solar industry showed record growth in the United States.
-Even during the height of the pandemic in 2020, solar installations had increased by over 40%.
+Even during the height of the pandemic in 2020, commercial solar panel installation had increased by over 40%.
 Prices had dropped significantly over the previous ten years, making the switch to clean energy far more affordable.
 Part of the reason many people rejected solar energy in the past was the cost.
 However, between 2008 and 2018, the price for a residential solar system for home dropped by almost 70 percent.

 Now, because of inflation and renewed import tariffs placed on solar panels, the cost of clean energy has risen somewhat.
 Recent reports show the cost of solar panels going up as much as 50% and wind turbines increasing in price by 13%.
 Some of the increased cost is due to import tariffs before 2020.
 The tariffs affect the solar industry because almost 80% of solar panels sold in the US are imported from other countries.
 The recent renewal of these tariffs is causing some concern in the clean energy industry.